Vintage Christmas At The Ponds

 A Christmas gift from my hubby, the vintage column is topped with a small crock filled with a $2.00 thrift store Christmas Tree.

 I love filling this vintage church pew with other holiday goodies.
-The Christmas Santa is one that I’ve had for many years, so he might be vintage now.
+The Christmas Santa is one that I’ve had for many years so that he might be vintage now.
 However, he’s got the perfect seat, perched on top of some vintage Shiny Brite Boxes.

-An antler tray and pitcher, from Arthur Court Designs, are perfect for serving during the holiday season.
-You can also see the cork flowers, which were a project from Easter, but look great on the wine bar year round.
+An antler tray and pitcher from Arthur Court Designs are perfect for serving during the holiday season.
+You can also see the cork flowers, a project from Easter, but they look great in the wine bar year-round.

 Vintage Christmas in the Living room

-The vintage grape gathering barrel is probably my number one most asked about vintage item.
-I really wish a had a source or could sell them myself because I’d be rich, LOL!!!
+The vintage grape gathering barrel is probably the vintage item that is most asked about.
+I wish I had a source or could sell them myself because I’d be rich, LOL!!!

-The Balsam Hill tree, is filled with vintage red ornaments that I’ve been fortunate to collect over the years.
-You can see how to age new ornaments to look vintage in this recent post.
+The Balsam Hill tree is filled with vintage red ornaments that I’ve been fortunate to collect over the years.
+This recent post shows you how to age new ornaments to look vintage.

 Vintage inspired Christmas Farmhouse Style.
 Repurposed holiday décor, diy Christmas projects,

-This area, by the door, is filled with an old sleigh holding more vintage ornament boxes, DIY Wood Trees and the vintage dough bowl, filled with DIY flocked trees.
-You can see how to Flock your own trees here.
+This area, by the door, is filled with an old sleigh holding more vintage ornament boxes, DIY Wood Trees, and the vintage dough bowl filled with DIY flocked trees.
+You can read this article on how to add artificial snow to your trees.

 Welcome to Vintage Christmas at The Ponds!
 I'm sharing my love for Christmas with vintage and vintage inspired holiday décor.
 Come along as I share my home with you.